espressif/esp-zigbee-sdk/examples/esp_zigbee_cli/README.md

 ```

 ### attr_read
-Retrieve the attribute value of the remote node.
+Retrieve the attribute value of the remote Zigbee node.

 *zcl -a read <h:dst_addr> <d:ep> <h:cluster> <h:profile> <h:attr_id> [switch]*

-Note:
+- <h:dst_addr>: The 16-bit destination short address of remote node.
+- <d:ep>: The 8-bit endpoint ID of remote node.
+- <h:cluster>: The 16-bit cluster ID resides on the endpoint.
+- <h:profile>: The 16-bit profile ID provided for locating the Zigbee cluster.
+- <h:attr_id>: The 16-bit attribute ID's value will be return as result.
+- [switch]: The field indicates the command sent from client/server to server/client, by default, sending command to server.

+**Note**
-read the value of the attribute attr_id in the cluster cluster.
+- Read the value of the attribute attr_id in the cluster cluster.
 The cluster belongs to the profile profile, which resides on the endpoint ep of the remote node dst_addr.
 If the attribute is on the client role side of the cluster, use the "switch" change.

+Read the attribute `Reset to Factory Defaults(0x00)` value from the `Home Automation Profile(0x0104)`'s `basic cluster(0x0000)` of Zigbee node with `short address(0x6498)`.
 ```bash
 > zcl -a read 6498 64 0x0000 0x0104 0
 I (688567) : ID: 0 Type: 0x20 Value: 2